voodoochild/blacklionchest/_harp/public/posts/guild-raids.md

-ArenaNet Studio Design Director, Chris Whiteside, [announced][1] on the official forums that there will be a  <abbr title="Collaborative Development Initiative">CDI</abbr> on the subject of guild raiding, backing up assumptions that were already being made in the community based on a new ‘[Game Designer: Raid Content][2]’ job posting that appeared on their site this week.
+ArenaNet Studio Design Director, Chris Whiteside, [announced][1] on the official forums that there will be a  <abbr title="Collaborative Development Initiative">CDI</abbr> on the subject of guild raiding, backing up assumptions that were already being made in the community based on a new [Game Designer: Raid Content][2] job posting that appeared on their site this week.
 This, of course, has everybody scrambling to discuss how they think that they should be implemented, if at all.